loiclefloch/loiclefloch.github.io/source/_posts/newsletter-2025-01/index.md

 You can also take a look at the [State of React Native survey](https://stateofreactnative.com/).

+*Why read it? -* It gives a good overview of the state of the Javascript ecosystem.
+Behind the hype and all the new frameworks, what is really used and what are the trends?

 ### Metrics, logs, traces, and mayhem: introducing an observability adventure game powered by Grafana Alloy and OTel

 https://grafana.com/blog/2024/11/20/metrics-logs-traces-and-mayhem-introducing-an-observability-adventure-game-powered-by-grafana-alloy-and-otel/

+*Why read it? -* With the raise of observability tools, it's interesting to see how they can be used in a fun and interactive way.
+A good introduction of observability.

 ### The Pragmatic Engineer in 2024

 https://docs.google.com/document/d/1b5QRo1USSdbrLSycw1-bPI6t4zC0eRDzBta8m1MGxXM/mobilebasic#heading=h.q3kaj24yt3jz

+*Why read it? -* The Pragmatic Engineer is one of my favorite [newsletter](https://newsletter.pragmaticengineer.com/about).
+This document is a summary of the best articles of the year.
+It's a good way to (re)discover the newsletter.
+The newsletter is ranked as the [#1 newsletter for software engineers](https://substack.com/top/technology).
+I also highly recommend the podcast [The Pragmatic Engineer](https://www.youtube.com/@pragmaticengineer/) where all interviews are interesting and insightful.

 ### GitHub Actions Cache Poisoning to inject a crypto miner into a popular Python package